square/wire/README.md

 To generate interface definitions for `service` definitions in your `.proto` files, use the following compiler flag:

-`--service_writer=`*fully_qualified_class_name*
+`--service_factory=`*fully_qualified_class_name*

-The named class must be on the classpath, must extend the `com.squareup.wire.ServiceWriter` class, and must have a public constructor taking a first argument of type `JavaWriter` and a second argument of type `List<String>` which will contain user-specified options.
+The named class must be on the classpath, must implment the `com.squareup.wire.java.ServiceFactory` interface class, and must have a public no-arguments constructor.

-Three experimental sample implementations are currenly bundled with the compiler, `com.squareup.wire.SimpleServiceWriter`, `com.squareup.wire.RetrofitServiceWriter`, and `com.squareup.wire.RxJavaServiceWriter`.
-If the `--service_writer` flag is not present, `service` definitions are ignored.
+Three experimental sample implementations are currenly bundled with the compiler, `com.squareup.wire.java.SimpleServiceFactory`, `com.squareup.wire.java.RetrofitServiceFactory`, and `com.squareup.wire.java.RxJavaServiceFactory`.
+If the `--service_factory` flag is not present, `service` definitions are ignored.

-A list of options may be passed to the `ServiceWriter` using one or more instances of the following compiler flag:
+A list of options may be passed to the `ServiceFactory` using one or more instances of the following compiler flag:

-`--service_writer_opt=`*option*
+`--service_factory_opt=`*option*

-The options from each instance of the flag will be placed into a `List` and passed as the second parameter of the `ServiceWriter`'s constructor.
+The options from each instance of the flag will be placed into a `List` and passed as the second parameter of the `create` method.

 Given the following service definition: